Interlace Polynomials for Multimatroids and Delta-Matroids: Transition Polynomial for Set Systems

-Hence, from Theorem~\ref{thm:tutte_as_interlacep} we find that the Tutte polynomial on the diagonal is essentially $q_1(M)$ (note that we may change the variable $y := y-1$ without loss of generality) for the case where proper set system $M$ is a matroid (described by its bases).
+Hence, the Tutte polynomial on the diagonal is essentially $q_1(M)$ (in the sense that they both represent the same information) for the case where $M$ is a matroid described by its bases.
+The polynomial $R_M(x,y) = t_M(x+1,y+1)$ is known as the \emph{Whitney rank generating function}, as recalled in \cite[Section~15.4]{Welsh/MatroidBook}.
+Hence $R_M(y,y) = q_1(M)(y)$.